The Three Regimes of Offline-to-Online Reinforcement Learning: Empirical Study

 \subsection{\Inferior Regime: $J(\pi_0) < J(\pi_\D)$}

-In the \Inferior regime, the pretrained policy $\pi_0$ performs substantially worse than the behavior policy underlying the offline dataset, i.e., $J(\pi_0) < J(\pi_\mathcal{D})$.
-In this regime, the pretrained policy contributes substantially less useful knowledge than the offline dataset, making it crucial to retain and leverage the offline data during online fine-tuning.
+In this regime, the pretrained policy $\pi_0$ performs much worse than the $\pi_\D$, which is common for near-expert datasets in sparse-reward domains.
+Thus, $\pi_0$ contributes substantially less useful knowledge than the offline dataset, making it crucial to retain and leverage the offline data.\looseness=-1

-Representative results are shown in Figure~\ref{fig:plt_inferoir}, with the complete set of results for all settings in this regime provided in the appendix (Figure~\ref{fig:plt_inferior_all}).
-According to the results, $\mathcal{D}$-centric methods outperform $\pi_{0}$-centric methods in 19 out of 23 settings (83\%), while the remaining settings mostly show no statistically significant difference.
-Only one setting exhibits the opposite outcome, which is illustrated in the rightmost plot of the second row in Figure~\ref{fig:plt_inferoir}.
+Representative results are shown in Figure~\ref{fig:plt_inferoir}, with the complete results in this regime provided in the appendix (Figure~\ref{fig:plt_inferior_all}). $\mathcal{D}$-centric methods outperform $\pi_{0}$-centric methods in 19 out of 23 settings (83\%), while the remaining settings mostly show no statistically significant difference.
 These statistics correspond to the \Inferior column of the confusion matrix in Table~\ref{table:confusion}.
 Taken together, these aggregate results show that in the \Inferior regime, $\mathcal{D}$-centric methods tend to be more effective than $\pi_{0}$-centric methods, consistent with the prediction of our framework.

-Notably, offline data replay with reset achieves better performance than offline data replay in 13 out of 24 settings, despite the fact that reset initially causes significant degradation.
+Notably, offline data replay with reset achieves better performance than offline data replay in 13 out of 23 settings, despite the fact that reset initially causes significant degradation.
 This indicates that in these cases the offline pretraining phase substantially reduces plasticity while offering limited useful knowledge, and resetting the parameters allows the agent to adapt and acquire new knowledge more effectively.
 Furthermore, combining offline RL regularization with offline data generally underperforms compared to $\mathcal{D}$-centric methods.
-Although this design leverages offline data during fine-tuning, which is essential in this regime, the excessive stability limits plasticity and thereby hinders further improvement.
+Although this design leverages offline data during fine-tuning, which is essential in this regime, the excessive stability limits plasticity and thereby hinders further improvement.\looseness=-1

-\Takeaway{In the \Inferior regime, where the pretrained policy $\pi_0$ performs substantially worse than the offline dataset $\mathcal{D}$, $\mathcal{D}$-centric methods typically provide more effective fine-tuning than $\pi_0$-centric methods.
-Parameter reset can also be beneficial, particularly when the pretrained agent performs very poorly, as it restores plasticity and allows the agent to adapt more effectively.}
+\Takeaway{In the \Inferior regime, where the pretrained policy $\pi_0$ performs substantially worse than the offline dataset $\mathcal{D}$, $\mathcal{D}$-centric methods typically yield more effective fine-tuning.
+High plasticity (e.g., full reset) is preferred when the pretrained agent performs poorly.\looseness-1 }